smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 The [previous tutorial](../beginners-tutorial/) explained how to consume Chainlink Data Feeds which consist of reference data posted on-chain by oracles.
 This data is stored in a contract and can be referenced by consumers until the oracle updates the data again.

 Randomness, on the other hand, cannot be reference data.
 If the result of randomness is stored on-chain, any actor could retrieve the value and predict the outcome.
-Instead, randomness must be requested from an oracle, which generates a number and a cryptographic proof then returns that result to the contract that requested it.
-This sequence is what's known as the **[Request and Receive cycle](../architecture-request-model/)**.
+Instead, randomness must be requested from an oracle, which generates a number and a cryptographic proof.
+Then, the oracle returns that result to the contract that requested it.
+This sequence is known as the **[Request and Receive cycle](../architecture-request-model/)**.

 # 3. What is the payment process for generating a random number?

-In return for providing the service of generating a random number, oracles need to be paid in [**LINK**](../link-token-contracts/).
-This is paid by the contract which requests the randomness, and payment occurs during the request.
+In return for providing the service of generating a random number, oracles are paid in [**LINK**](../link-token-contracts/).
+The contract that requests the randomness pays for the service during the request.

 LINK conforms to the ERC-677 token standard which is an extension of ERC-20.
 This standard is what enables data to be encoded in token transfers.
 This is integral to the Request and Receive cycle.
 [Click here](https://github.com/ethereum/EIPs/issues/677) to learn more about ERC-677.

 Smart contracts have all the capabilities that wallets have in that they are able to own and interact with tokens.
-The contract which requests randomness from Chainlink VRF must have a LINK balance equivalent to, or greater than, the cost of making the request in order to pay and fulfill the service.
+The contract that requests randomness from Chainlink VRF must have a LINK balance greater than or equal to the cost to make the request in order to pay and fulfill the service.

 For example, if the current price of Chainlink VRF is 0.1 LINK, the requesting contract must hold at least 0.1 LINK to pay for the request.
 Once the request transaction has completed, the oracle begins the process of generating the random number and sending the result back.